barbagroup/conferences/SciPy2019/PLAwP_tutorial.md

 The five lessons of this learning module are a follows:

 1. What is a vector?
 The physicist's view versus the computer scientist's view.
 Fundamental vector operations: visualizing vector addition and multiplication by a scalar.
 Intuitive presentation of basis vectors, linear combination and span.
 What is a matrix?
 A matrix as a linear transformation mapping a vector in one space, to another space.
 Visualizing linear transformations.
 Matrix-vector multiplication: a linear combination of the matrix columns.
 Some special transformations: rotation, shear, scaling.
 Matrix-matrix multiplication: a composition of two linear transformations.
 Idea of inverse of a matrix as a transformation that takes vectors back to where they came from.

+2.

+3. Matrix-vector multiplication: change of basis.
+A matrix converts a vector's coordinates from one coordinate system to another.
+Visualizing the same vector before and after applying the change of basis.
+An inverse of that matrix will change the vector's coordinates back to original basis.
+Differentiate the interpretation of linear transformation with the interpretation of changing basis: the former means a matrix transforms a vector to a new vector under the same basis, the latter means a matrix can express the same vector's coordinates in a new coordinate system (basis).

+4. Developing on the idea that a matrix can be treated as a linear transformation or a change of basis, notebook 4 visually explains the concept of eigenvalues and eigenvectors: eigenvectors of a matrix only change their scales but not directions after applying the linear transformation, eigenvalues are the corresponding scaling factors.

+This notebook will also come with an application - PageRank algorithm.
+The algorithm will decide the order of websites from a Google search.
+By assuming the importance of a website is determined by the number and the importance of other websites that have a link to it, we represent these connections as a “linking” matrix and use this matrix to iteratively find our rank vectors.

+The hands-on task in this notebook is to draw the linear transformation of a symmetric matrix, calculate and plot the eigenvectors of the matrix.
+For a 2d symmetric matrix, the two eigenvectors should be orthogonal.

+5. This notebook will cover the geometrical interpretation of singular value decomposition (SVD).
+While eigendecomposition is a combination of change of basis and stretching, SVD is a combination of rotation and stretching, which can be treated as a generalization of eigendecomposition.

+We will add an example of how to use SVD in image compression.
+A 2d image can be represented as an array where each pixel is an element of the array.
+By applying SVD and dropping smaller singular values, we can reconstruct the original image at a lower computational and memory cost.